SUN03

 Nuna 12 is lighter, narrower, and faster.
 It is the lightest solar car ever built by the team, and the thinner aerodynamic shape drove innovations in every other aspect.
 The new battery, equipped with the latest Li-Ion pouch cells, fits precisely into the pointed nose.
 Solar cells have been layered on top of each other to make the car even smaller without sacrificing efficiency.
 And the new steering system makes the solar car even more stable and reliable.

-In october, the team will participate in the Bridgestone World Solar Challenge in Australia for the 11th time.
+In october 2023, the team participated in the Bridgestone World Solar Challenge in Australia for the 11th time.
 The route runs from the northern city of Darwin, spanning a distance of over 3000 kilometers, straight through the outback to the southern city of Adelaide.

 Statistics